 (ii) in the case of hardwood log timber, the volume of log timber shall be determined by individual log measurement under Part A.

-16. Check on number of logs in a load
+16. Reconciling number of logs with number on delivery note

 Where a load of log timber has been processed through a log scanner —